SciML/DiffEqFlux.jl/docs/src/examples/BayesianNODE_NUTS.md

 ```

-Step4: Now we start integrating the Bayesian estimation workflow as prescribed
-by the AdvancedHMC interface with the NeuralODE defined above.
-The Advanced HMC interface requires us
+#### Step 4: Now we start integrating the Bayesian estimation workflow as prescribed by the AdvancedHMC interface with the NeuralODE defined above.

-to specify: (a) the hamiltonian log density and its gradient , (b) the sampler and (c) the step size
+The Advanced HMC interface requires us to specify: (a) the hamiltonian log density and its gradient , (b) the sampler and (c) the step size
 adaptor function.

 For the hamiltonian log density, we use the loss function.
 The θ*θ term denotes the use of